 The hope is to replace fleets of short-haul trucks with a more fuel-efficient solution.
 BETA spoke with Onshape about future goals and how they plan to achieve them.
 Head to our Case Studies page to read about it.

-Companies like Qdot and BETA are the leaders of tomorrow by making the incremental steps needed today to create a more sustainable future.
+Companies like Qdot and BETA are the leaders of tomorrow by making the incremental steps needed today to create a more sustainable future in green aviation technology..
 And both use Onshape to collaborate on design data and iterate on new ideas.